horia141/horia141.github.io/_posts/2022-05-14-career-frameworks.md

 * Project companies tend to have engineering managers focused exclusively on people management, whereas product companies tend to have EMs with mixed people, technology, and product responsibilities.
 * Some companies require managers to have a strong engineering background themselves, while others don't.
 It's rather a company-specific thing, but it's also becoming the norm.
-All big tech and SV-type companies are like this.
+All big tech and Silicon Valley-type companies are like this.

 # Job Levels #

 If job families describe the type of work you’ll be doing, the job level describes roughly the expectations of impact, ownership and experience for a person.
-It is roughly correlated with “years of experience” though not quite.
-As you can imagine job levels are organized in a hierarchy - jobs at the bottom have lower overall expectations, while those at the top have higher.
+It is roughly correlated with “years of experience”, though not quite.
+As you can imagine, job levels are organized in a hierarchy - jobs at the bottom have lower overall expectations, while those at the top have higher.
 Similarly, compensation, access to special projects, and a more central position in the organization increase the further you go up this hierarchy.